-The faculty of Southern West Virginia Community and Technical College dedicate themselves to preparing Southern's graduates for the challenges that lie ahead.
-The following statement and goals describe Southern's commitment to providing each graduate the skills and knowledge necessary for professional and personal success.
+The faculty of Southern West Virginia Community and Technical College dedicate themselves to preparing Southern's graduates for life and work in the twenty-first century.
+The general education philosophy and goals describe Southern's commitment to providing each graduate with the skills and knowledge necessary for professional and personal success.

 The purpose of general education at Southern West Virginia Community and Technical College is to produce generally educated students who contribute to their communities and country.
-A generally educated student is, by definition, a life-long learner with a common academic canon of knowledge, concepts, and attitudes.
+A generally educated student is a life-long learner with a common academic canon of knowledge, concepts and attitudes